AABoyles/Agent.js/README.md

 Future Capabilities
 -------------------
-* Three-line model development.
+* Four-line model development.
 I claim that the simplest model should need no more than three lines to implement, and the library should handle the rest.
+The simplest model should work something like this:

+    myAgent  = new Agent('div', {attributes}, {options});
+    myAgents = new Population(myAgent, {options});
+    myModel  = new ABModel($('someDOMElement'), [myAgents]);
+    myModel.run();

+Now, these are the four least interesting lines in any model, but they should be all it take to get a valid model going.

 * I'd like to integrate an Open-Source 3D JavaScript rendering engine to enable 3D modeling, but that's just a pipe-dream for now.

 Help Me!